-Clients may split their assets with us into more than one of our three portfolios if they wish, though we recommend they invest a minimum of $250,000 in any one.
+SAM clients are welcome to split their assets with us into more than one of the portfolios if they wish, however we recommend they invest a minimum of $100,000 in any one strategy.

 What returns are you aiming for in the different portfolios?

-Many prospective investors have asked us about our return targets.
+Many prospective investors have asked us about our annual return targets for each strategy.
 The short answer is, we don’t have them.
 If someone tells us what the S&P 500 returns over a specific period of time, we can reply with a range of what we would consider to be an acceptable return for SAM over the same period.
-For example: In 2008, the S&P 500 lost nearly 40%.
+For example: In 2008, the S&P 500 lost nearly ~40%.
 During that year, anyone who broke even or even lost only a single digit percent of their invested capital deserves, in our view, a hero’s medal.

 Conversely, in 2009 the S&P 500 returned about 33%.
 That year, breaking even would have been a disappointment.
 Although we’ve used the years 2008 and 2009 as examples here because they were memorable years for many investors, we ourselves assess our performance over three to five year intervals, and would encourage our clients to do the same.